tymyrddin/tymyrddin.github.io/_pages/about.md

 If you are looking for third-party independents for security research and analysis or for [audits, pentesting, red teaming or colourful campaigning](https://github.com/tymyrddin/orchard/wiki/Types-of-pentesting), you have come to the right place!

 We are a group of varying composition.
-Some are old hands, some want to learn hacking, others want to find solutions for new problems.Some are old hands, some want to learn pentesting/red teaming, others want to find solutions to new problems.
+Some are old hands, some want to learn pentesting/red teaming, others want to find solutions to new problems.
 All do it on an independent basis.

 Our preferred clients are: